holstegelab/TREAT/README.md

 ## How do you install TREAT
 The easiest way to install **TREAT** in your system is to clone the repository in your system, and use the `INSTALL.sh` script.
-This will install a fresh version of Python along with the required packages.
-You can do so by typing:
+This will install a fresh version of Python along with the required packages, in a separate environment.
+This script assumes you have `conda` correctly installed in your system.
+If you are not familiar with Conda, please see [here](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html).
+You can run the script by typing:
 `git clone https://github.com/holstegelab/treat.git`
 `cd treat/bin`
 `sh INSTALL.sh`
-This script assumes you have `conda` correctly installed in your system.
-If you are not familiar with Conda, please see [here](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html).
 This script will install:
 - `treat environment through conda`, which contains all required packages to execute treat (including Python 3.6 and R)
 - `htslib-1.19.1`, which contains `htslib`, required to run `otter`